The college admissions strategy built around who your teen is -- and where they're headed.

 These are the patterns we see most often in capable, motivated high schoolers who haven't had a dedicated space for this work yet.

 Capable, motivated teens are often incredible executors.
 The homework gets done, the activities get attended, the deadlines get met.
 But in all the busyness, have they really had time to scope out what all these pieces are building toward?
-Not just the next step -- but the full arc?

 When teens get strategic clarity on their path and purpose -- and the tools to act on it -- effort gets easier.
 They start finding flow in their work, discovering energy they didn't know they had, and uncovering talents that were always there but never had a direction to grow into.